-Frank accepts briefs in all areas of commercial litigation, specialising in banking and finance, insolvency and bankruptcy, and contentious regulatory disputes.
+Frank accepts briefs in commercial and regulatory litigation, specialising in companies law and corporate insolvencies, banking and financial services disputes, and contentious regulatory proceedings.

-Frank was also the Tipstaff to the Hon.
-Justice Henric Nicholas, Supreme Court of NSW in 2009.
+Frank was the Tipstaff to the late Hon.
+Justice Henric Nicholas, Supreme Court of NSW in 2009

 Year of admission to practice in Australia: 2009

 Year of admission to practice in England and Wales: 2016